Portrait of Heather Campbell

-Campbell earned a BA in Political Science from the University of California at San Diego, Revelle College, and an MPhil and PhD in Public Policy Analysis from Carnegie Mellon University’s Heinz School.
+Campbell earned her BA in Political Science from the University of California at San Diego, Revelle College, and an MPhil and PhD in Public Policy Analysis from Carnegie Mellon University’s Heinz School.
 Before joining CGU, Campbell served as an assistant professor, associate professor, and director of graduate studies at Arizona State University’s School of Public Affairs.
-There she also served as editor-in-chief of the Journal of Public Affairs Education (JPAE), the flagship journal of the National Association of Schools of Public Affairs and Administration (NASPAA).
+There she also served as Editor-in-chief of the Journal of Public Affairs Education (JPAE), the flagship journal of NASPAA (the Network of Schools of Public Policy, Affairs, and Administration).
+Currently, Heather E. Campbell is serving as Book Review Editor for the Journal of Policy Analysis and Management, flagship journal of the Association for Public Policy Analysis and Management (APPAM).

 Co-authored with Adam M. Eckerd and Yushim Kim.
 Rethinking Environmental Justice in Sustainable Cities: Insights from Agent-Based Modeling.
 New York: Routledge, 2015.